10 Tips for Making friends in a new country

 Hobby and/or Similar Interest Groups

-Running, knitting, reading, yoga retreats, whatever your jam is, there's a group for you.
+Running, surfing, knitting, reading, yoga retreats, whatever your jam is, there's a group for you.
 Find a group of like-minded people and join in!
 With life starting to get back to a new normal, there are more and more in-person meetups happening every day.
 This is a fantastic way to meet new people who have similar interests as you.
 And since you're "forced" to hang out with them often, you may just find your new bestie in the bunch.

 Language Learning Classes